You are here: Home / Get involved / Donate / Your stories / I live with dementia – Hannah’s story

 Hannah’s husband Neil was diagnosed with young onset dementia at the age of 51.
-Hannah shares the impact of her husband’s diagnosis on the whole family, including their two young daughters, aged 12 and 13.
+She shares how the whole family is living with dementia too.

 This isn’t the life I envisaged for my 40s.
 It’s not the plan that Neil and I had for our lives together.
 I didn’t want to give up work.
 I didn’t want to give up holidays.
 Instead, every morning, I have to wash, dress and feed Neil.
 Whenever I want to leave the house, I have to think of how Neil will cope – I can’t even take my daughters out for the day at the weekend.